“Assigned Female at Birth”

 Refers to social conventions and expectations of how women are expected to look and to act.
-Traditional norms of femininity dictate that women aspire to a narrow vision of beauty that are based on whiteness and thinness and appealing to heterosexual men’s desires, and that women should act in stereotyped ways such as being emotional, polite, quiet, heterosexual, and not feel or act on their sexual desires.
+Traditional norms of femininity dictate that women aspire to a narrow vision of beauty that are based on whiteness and thinness and appealing to heterosexual men’s desires and that women should act in stereotyped ways such as being emotional, polite, quiet, heterosexual, and not feel or act on their sexual desires.
 See our Toxic Masculinity overview.

 bell hooks said that “feminism is a movement to end sexism, sexist exploitation, and oppression” (2000).
 Intersectional feminism acknowledges that women (and people) experience oppression in different ways based not only on sexism, but on race, ethnicity, culture, class, sexual identity and ability status.
 It maintains that oppression and discrimination must end for all people.

 refers to people who are primarily romantically, physically, and/or sexually attracted to people of the same sex or gender.
-It tends to be refer specifically to men who are attracted to and have romantic and sexual relationships with other men, but it can also be applied to women.
-It is umbrella term used to refer to the LGBQ community as a whole, as well as an individual sexual identity label that someone may choose to use for themselves.
+It tends to refer specifically to men who are attracted to and have romantic and sexual relationships with other men, but it can also be applied to women.
+It is an umbrella term used to refer to the LGBQ community as a whole, as well as an individual sexual identity label that someone may choose to use for themselves.
 See our LGBTQ+ Lives and Issues Overview.

-A set of cultural identities, expressions, behaviors, expectations, performances and roles, thought of as feminine or masculine, that are assigned to people based on biological sex.
+A set of cultural identities, expressions, behaviors, expectations, performances, and roles, thought of as feminine or masculine, that are assigned to people based on biological sex.
 See our Toxic Masculinity overview.